Brand guidelines, sometimes referred to as brand identity guidelines, are a document that you can use to help identify

 Who Should Create Your Brand Guidelines?

 Your branding agency should create the brand guideline document at the end, or as they progress through, the branding or rebranding project.

 It’s a job that should be specifically outlined in their proposal, so make sure it is before you sign on the dotted line.

 You might think that your new company logo and business cards are the most important part of a branding or rebranding exercise, but I’d argue they’re a minor part when compared to your brand guidelines.

 Your brand, and how it’s presented, how it should and shouldn’t communicate, and what it looks and feels like is what’s important.
 Not just the logo design.

 At the end of your project, your branding agency should hand over all assets, as well as a PDF version of your new brand guidelines, clearly explaining how your newly created brand assets should (and shouldn’t) be put to use.

 What Should Be Included in Your Brand Guidelines

 So, what should be included in your brand guideline document?

 Well, just like anything else, you can go for the basic outline, or the fully comprehensive approach.

 Often, for smaller companies or startups, something basic and quick to read is the best route to getting their brand guideline set up.

 However, if you’re in charge of a company like Google, or Amazon, then you’ll need something more comprehensive.

 Let’s explore both options:

 What Should Be Included in a Basic Brand Guideline Document?

-A basic brand guideline document will often bypass the strategy, mission, and vision, side of things, and go straight to the visuals.
+A basic brand guideline document will often bypass the brand strategy, mission, and vision, side of things, and go straight to the visuals.